MichaelDuPlessis/autocodec/README.md

 - `BadMagic` — magic constant mismatch
 - `ValidationFailed` — custom validation returned false
 - `TrailingBytes` — unexpected data after `decode_exact`
-- `AllocationTooLarge` — length prefix exceeds safety limit (16 MiB)
+- `AllocationTooLarge` — length prefix exceeds 16 MiB safety limit
+- `FieldError` — wraps any of the above with the field name

+## About

+This library was entirely AI-generated (by [Kiro](https://kiro.dev)) under my supervision and direction.
+I reviewed all the code, so any questionable decisions are mine — not the AI's.

 ## License